| W | L | D | % | Pts | |

 There isn't much fans can do at this point (other than subscribe to Setanta) to change the situation.
 Since coverage of the AFL on MHz Networks and America One also depends on the live feeds Setanta provides, the loss of AFL coverage on Setanta might end all AFL coverage in North America.
 Further, all of the AFL coverage in North America, Ireland, and the UK is under one contract.
 As a result, the possible implications of receivership in the UK are even more difficult to determine for fans in the USA and Canada.
 AFANA will be in touch with the AFL on the possible impact to fans and continue to report on further developments.

-According to reports on Sportbusiness.com here and here, Setanta is no longer accepting new subscribers.
+According to reports on Sportbusiness.com (Ed. note: links removed as no longer working.), Setanta is no longer accepting new subscribers.
 AFANA has not been able to independently confirm that and would appreciate reports from fans.
 Contact us here.
 ESPN was quoted as stating they have "no plans" to buy Setanta however they did not say they wouldn't either.
 We believe, from our sources, that ESPN has been contacted about purchasing some or all of Setanta or making an investment.
 Given the value of the TV rights they still hold in Europe and North America, and the likely purchase price for Setanta, it is probably a case where a buyer could purchase a controlling interest in Setanta for less than the value of the rights.

 -Rob